TourConnect/MongoDB-Schema-Finder/README.md

 MongoDB-Schema-Finder is a Node tool that guesses what the schema is for each collection from a mongo connection.

-MongoDB-Schema-Finder does this by querying a sample from each Connection from the MongoDB connection and validates the types from the sample, then it writes a json formatted document for each collection.
+MongoDB-Schema-Finder does this by querying a sample from each Collection from the MongoDB connection and validates the types from the sample, then it writes a json formatted document for each collection.

 ### Installation